Manual

 - ftruncate!

-Polymorphic Function: (arg-maximum array-like &rest args923 &key
+Polymorphic Function: (arg-maximum array-like &key axis keep-dims out)

 .

-Polymorphic Function: (arg-minimum array-like &rest args932 &key
+Polymorphic Function: (maximum array-like &key axes keep-dims out)

 .